The Charles Butterworth Award

 “The first Charles Butterworth award, was presented to Dr Arne Henden, Director AAVSO, on 3rd June 2006 by the Variable Star Section of the British Astronomical Association in recognition of his outstanding contributions to the observation of variable stars”.

 The second Butterworth award was presented to Gary Poyner at the joint BAAVSS/AAVSO meeting held in Cambridge in April 2008.
 The award was once again a Welsh slate tile containing Gary’s own light curve of DY Per – his favourite star.
 The citation reads…

 “This, the second Charles Butterworth award, was presented to Gary Poyner on 12th April 2008 by the Variable Star Section of the British Astronomical Association in recognition of him becoming the first European to accrue 200,000 visual observations of variable stars.”

 The third Butterworth award was presented by the BAAVSS officer John Toone to Mike Simonsen at the AAVSO centennial banquet in 2011.
 The award is a hand etched and painted slate plaque whose face is a rendering of an AAVSO f scale chart of Mike’s favourite star, IW And, complete with comparison star labels.
 The citation reads…

 “This, the third Charles Butterworth Award, was presented to Mike Simonsen on 8th October 2011 by the Variable Star Section of the British Astronomical Association, in recognition of his outstanding contribution to the development of charts and sequences.”

-Mike is centre of photograph shown left.
+Mike is centre of photograph shown above.